aflin/Self_Hosted_Search_Engine/README.md

 ![Certs Page](img/server-cert.png)

 ## Plugin
-After installing the plugin for the browser, click on the popup magnifying glass in the browser toolbar and in the popup, click on the gear icon.
+After installing the plugin for the browser (*and pinning it to the toolbar*), click on the popup magnifying glass in the browser toolbar and in the popup, click on the gear icon.

 ![Popup Setup Page](img/popup-config.png)